Associate MEMBERS

 2011–2014: Teaching duties and part-time work as part of a doctoral contract, Paul-Valéry University, Montpellier 3

 164 hours of tutorials, including 72 hours of seminars.
-Undergraduate students
+Bachelor's students